 Custom Regex Plugins

 Regex plugins let you add domain-specific inline syntax without changing the block parser.
-This is useful for app-specific tokens that need to render during streaming.
+This is useful when your product has tokens that need to render during streaming but do not justify a full custom block grammar.

 What this showcases